 Can you close an FD online if it was not opened online?

 Generally, if the FD was not opened online, it may not reflect in your net banking account.
 Although, with some banks the FD can be closed online even if it was not opened online.
 However, you can request your customer care to help you with the online closure.

 What are the penalty charges for premature closure of FD?

 Penalty will be a certain percentage of the interest amount earned.
 This percentage charged will vary from bank to bank.

-Yes.
-If your bank does not charge you, then this is likely.
-Also, note that if you have held the deposit for 7 days, most banks will not charge a penalty.
+Generally, banks charge a penalty for breaking FD, however, there are some banks that do not charge a penalty.
+It should be noted that if you have held the deposit for 7 days, most banks will not charge a penalty.